kilbot/WooCommerce-POS-Docs/en/how-to/configure/receipts/template-language.md

 ### ePOS Print

-ePOS Print is an attempt from Epson to update their proprietary print commands for use in modern point of sales scenarios. ePOS Print use XML and can be sent from a web application directly to a supported Epson TM Printer.
+ePOS Print is an attempt from Epson to update their proprietary print commands for use in modern point of sales scenarios. ePOS Print allows for direct communication between a web application and the printer via SOAP/XML.

 [Click here](https://github.com/kilbot/WooCommerce-POS/blob/master/includes/views/print/receipt-epos-print.php) for an example of an ePOS Print receipt template for WooCommerce POS.